To speak with our experienced clerking team further about which barrister will best suit your case, please contact our clerking team.

-Our barristers have particular expertise in areas of public law which relate to criminal process.
-This includes regular instruction in the area of prison law on issues arising in relation to judicial review and human rights claims, adjudications, parole board hearings, civil actions against the detaining authorities, discrimination claims, inquests, data protection, freedom of information, clinical negligence and personal injury claims, and public inquiries.
+The team of judicial review and public law barristers have particular expertise in areas of public law which relate to criminal process.
+This includes regular instruction in the area of prison law on issues arising in relation to judicial review and human rights claims including those on medical grounds, adjudications, parole board hearings, civil actions against the police and other detaining authorities, discrimination claims, inquests, data protection, freedom of information requests, clinical negligence and personal injury claims, and public inquiries.

 The related judicial review work involves the full range of decision making issues arising within the prison estate including categorisation review, parole, Release on Temporary Licence (ROTLs), challenges to incorrect decisions, changing offending behaviour work, appeals against closed prison visits, transformation programmes, transfers within and out of prison, for example, to hospitals and resettlement.